22dylan/LandMarket-HazardConsequence/_sources/Details.md

 | C 	| 1 | 0 | 0 | 1 | 0 | 1 | 1 |

 #### BuildingCodes.csv
 Input file describing mandatory building codes when a new change of hands occurs.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/BuildingCodes.csv)
 | Variable | Description |
 | --- | --- |
 | from | Initial land use before change of hands |